Conditional Independence Testing Using Exchangeable Pairs

-We also assume that $F$ and $G$ has probability density functions $f$ and $g$, respectively.
-The following result shows that under suitable assumptions on $F$ and $G$, $F_{1-\beta_n n^{-1/2}}$ turns out to be a contiguous and locally asymptotically normal alternative of $G$.
+Assume that $F$ and $G$ admit probability density functions $f$ and $g$, respectively.
+The following result shows that under suitable assumptions on $F$ and $G$, $F_{1-\beta_n n^{-1/2}}$ turns out to be a contiguous and locally asymptotically normal alternative to $G$.